Reining Futurity – the seedy underbelly of abuse to horses to win

 Mention that pain and suffering inflicted by a trainer and the wannabes and “excusestrians” will be lined up behind them, worshipping their winning ways and trying to be just like them.
 It is like spawning abusers.
 The excusestrains will ignore any sense of compassion and intelligence to be accepted in the inner circle of a trainer barn.

 So what does it take to run a 75 at the futurity or major event?

-For many horses, it means hours, weeks, months of drilling of maneuvers over a two-year period.
+For many horses, it means hours, weeks, and months of drilling maneuvers over a two-year period.
 The expression Drilled Numb sums it up.
-A drilling that is based on a desire for complete control and the horse to sacrifice its natural behavior and perform extreme and precise maneuvers on command every time.
-Living in a stable and worked in the same pen, day in day out for two years.
+Drilling that is based on a desire for complete control and the horse to sacrifice its natural behavior and perform extreme and precise maneuvers on command every time.
+Living in a stable and working in the same pen, day in and day out for two years.

 As the training program continues, the tolerance of the trainer for incorrect steps or actions is reduced, and the pain and suffering increase through: